microsoft/msquic/docs/BUILD.md

 ```

 **Q&A**
 - Q: Several stderr printed.
-Is this okey?
+Is this okay?
 A: It is ignorable error coming from libbpf.so
 ```
 # example 1